Teacher Education Funding

 - Languages scholarships are only available if you train to teach French, German or Spanish.

-- Bursaries are available to trainees on either primary maths specialist courses or primary general (with mathematics) courses with at least grade B maths A level or equivalent.
+- Bursaries are available to trainees on primary with maths courses with at least grade B maths A level or equivalent.

 If you have the potential to be an inspirational teacher and are passionate about your subject you could apply for a scholarship to support your training.